 Charging cords are somehow like multiplying bunnies.
 You blink and there are 500 of them!
 And they are usually in a giant tangled heap like Medusa’s hair.
 So?
 What can you do?!
-Keep reading to find the easiest way to organize charging cords so it stays clean.
+Here are my favorite ways to organize charging cords that actually work!

 Decluttering Your Cords

-Every time we get a new device or upgrade our phone, they always come with new charging cords.
-And somehow we are always stuck with the old cords forevermore.
+Every time you get a new device or upgrade our phone, it always comes with new charging cords.
+And somehow you are always stuck with the old cords forevermore.
 And what’s worse is that we don’t dare throw it away because we ‘might’ need it someday.
 Or we don’t even know what it belongs to!

 Color Coding your Cords and Chargers